aminulemrul/laravel_task_101/readme.md

 2. Please try to keep your codebase as clean as possible.
 Line indentation, code formatting in both php classes & frontend views should be properly done.
 3. Using Vue.js in the front-end will be prefered but not mandatory.
-4. Push your code to our git repo https://github.com/digidevhub/laravel_task_101.git  by creating a new branch with your name
+4. Push your code to our git repo https://github.com/digidevhub/laravel_task_101.git  by creating a new branch with your name.
+   *(Do not push in master)*
-5. Last date of submission: ##### 10-02-2021 11.59PM
+5. Last date of submission:- *10-02-2021 11.59PM*
 6. Feel Free to Contact avijit.nandy@dgsl.com.bd for any queries.